olekuz/tyk-docs/tyk-docs/content/tyk-cloud/reference-docs/user-roles.md

 url: "/tyk-cloud/reference-docs/user-roles"
 ---

-## User Roles within Tyk-Cloud
+## User Roles within Tyk Cloud

-We have the following user roles defined in Tyk-Cloud for your team members
+We have the following user roles defined in Tyk Cloud for your team members

 * Billing Admin
 * Org Admin